KidkArolis/jetpack/README.md

 - **Smooth workflow** for simultaneously developing client and server applications
 - **Single dependency** with hassle-free updates.

-**Why use jetpack?** To avoid rolling your own custom webpack config or having to paste it from previous project.
+**Why use jetpack?** To avoid rolling your own custom webpack config or having to paste it from old projects.
 Jetpack has a set of defaults that should get you off the ground quickly.
-And with the universal `jetpack/serve` middleware you don't have to worry about wiring up webpack dev middleware or dev server – everything _just works_.
+And with the `proxy` config or universal `jetpack/serve` middleware you don't have to worry about wiring up webpack dev middleware or dev server – everything _just works_.

 ## Usage